-Open the engine box and locate the starter on the lower star- board side of the engine.
-Disconnect the starter and carefully remove it from the engine.
-Lubricate the starter bendix with a light coating of spray lubricant such as WD 40 or LPS 1.
+3 Open the engine cover and locate the starter on the lower starboard side of the engine.
+4 Disconnect the starter and carefully remove it from the engine.
+5Lubricate the starter bendix with a light coating of spray lubricant such as WD 40 or LPS 1.
 Some Boat owners choose to execute these tasks as part of a winterization process or during the off-season, but regardless of the seasonal timing, this should be performed at least once a year.
-Additionally, MasterCraft recommends that you change your oil and filter prior to storage, even if your last oil change was just a few weeks ago.
-Water that may have invaded the oil system will separate and could cause rust.
-Follow the instructions outlined on pages 51 and 52 for changing the oil and filter.
-Annually (Every 100 Hours) Due to the complexity of the procedures and the inherent risks of debris entering an open intake area, MasterCraft recommends having the engine flame arrestor inspected and cleaned by your dealer.
-Because small vermin in storage or open areas especially like this area to create a nest, you may want to schedule this procedure during a period immediately prior to starting the boating season.
-Regardless of the exact timing, however, this procedure is extremely important and should be performed at least once each year.
+Additionally, MasterCraft recommends that you change your oil and filter prior to storage.
+(Follow the instructions outlined on pages 51 and 52 for changing the oil and filter.)
+Annually (Every 100 Hours) MasterCraft recommends having the engine flame arrestor inspected and cleaned by your dealer immediately prior to starting the boating season.
+This procedure is extremely important and should be performed at least once each year.
 Clean Engine Flame Arrestor A COMPLETE ENGINE TUNE-UP, WHICH INCLUDES REPLACEMENT OF THE PCV valve, spark plugs, distributor cap, rotor and ignition wires (if needed) should be performed annually.
 Also, adjustments for spark, dwell and idle should be included.
 All of these functions require special knowledge, tools and test equipment.
 Engine Tune-Up For this reason, MasterCraft recommends having the engine tune-up performed by your dealer.
-Run the boat to bring it to normal operating temperature.
-Turn the engine OFF and disconnect the engine safety starting switch.
-Be sure that the throttle/shift control lever is in neutral.
-Change Transmission Fluid
+1 Change Transmission Fluid 2Open the engine cover and locate the transmission.
+3 Remove the transmission dipstick.